ccnmtl/compiled3/content/articles/accessibility-awareness.md

 type: "post"
 authors: ["mustapha"]
 tags: ["accessibility", "user experience"]
 lede: "Thursday, May 19, 2022 is Global Accessibility Awareness Day.
-I use this day to share with you a technique that I constantly use to keep accessibility mindset present in my design and development processes: ask questions about my own browsing."
+I use this day to share a technique that I regularly use to keep accessibility mindset present in my design and development processes: ask questions about my own browsing."
-shortlede: "On Global Accessibility Awareness Day 2022, I share with you a technique I use to keep accessibility mindset in my work: ask questions about my digital content usage."
+shortlede: "On Global Accessibility Awareness Day 2022, I share a technique I regularly use to keep accessibility mindset in my work: ask questions about my digital content usage."
 poster: "poster-accessibility-awareness.jpg"
 thumbnail: "thumbnail-accessibility-awareness.jpg"
 socmediaimg: "socmediaimg-accessibility-awareness.jpg"